ClementRivaille/orchestre-js/README.md

 [View demo](https://clementrivaille.github.io/orchestre-js/)

-Orchestre-JS is an audio library for managing dynamic music, by playing vertical or horizontal layers.
+Orchestre-JS is an audio library for managing music loops with several layers.
 It can be used to dynamically add and remove instruments in a song, play sounds in rhythm, transitioning through verses, or call events on beats.
 Orchestre-JS aims to provides a simple way to create dynamic soundtracks for your web games or applications.

+Orchestre-JS has no external dependencies and uses only the native Web Audio API.
+It should be compatible with most modern browsers.
+You can also plug it to custom audio applications (see the [Web Audio API](#using-the-web-audio-api) section).

 If you want to see the library in action, you can check out those games: [Echoes Traveler](https://itooh.itch.io/echoes-traveler), [Blood Not Allowed](https://itooh.itch.io/blood-not-allowed) (made with Twine), and [Step Out](https://itooh.itch.io/step-out).
 If you use Orchestre-JS in your creations, I would be really glad to see them!
 Feel free to show them to me.